 Leisure Freak is written by Tommy, who retired at 51 after a 31-year career in the telephone industry.
 He covers topics like funding early retirement, frugal living, and non-financial aspects of early retirement.

 The Escape Artist retired in 2014 at the age of 43 after he’d built a portfolio to support his family of 5.
-His blog has been around for about 4 years and there’s a lot of great content in the archives.
+His blog has been around for about 6 years and there’s a lot of great content in the archives.

 Aussie Firebug is written by, you guessed it, an Australian pursuing financial independence.
-This anonymous late 20’s blogger’s strategy involves investing in real estate and low-cost index funds.
+This anonymous late 20’s FIRE blogger’s strategy involves investing in real estate and low-cost index funds.

 Retire by 45 is the blog of Dylin and Allison, a couple living in California.
 They have an interesting retirement story.
-They hadn’t planned to retire early but were both laid off of their jobs, and they fell in love with newfound freedom.
+They hadn’t planned to retire early but were both laid off from their jobs, and they fell in love with newfound freedom.

 42. Freedom 35 Blog

 Freedom 35 is written by a single guy in his 30s living in Vancouver, Canada.
 He invests in a lot of different things, including private mortgages, precious metals, and farmland.

 If you’re looking to achieve financial freedom and have the ability to live and work on your own terms, the best FIRE blogs listed here are sure to provide plenty of help, guidance, and inspiration.

 These financial independence bloggers are dedicated to helping others like yourself, and many of them have already reached their own goals related to early retirement.